cs1302uga/cs1302-exercises/misc/Windows10.md

 ## Setup Backspace (Required)

-MobaXterm often modifies the backspace key to send `C-h` instead of the backspace key.
-This can cause problems if you're used to using the backspace key.
+MobaXterm often modifies the backspace key to send `C-h` (`^H`) instead of the proper backspace key code.
+This can cause problems if you regularly use the backspace key to perform backward deletions (very common).
 To fix this issue, follow these steps:

 1. Open **MobaXterm**.
 2. In the menu bar, click **Settings**, then click **Configuration**.